christophrumpel/chatbot-php-boilerplate/readme.md

 ## Requirements

 * >= PHP 7
+* composer installed

 ## Covered

 * Create a FB Messenger app
 * Create a FB Page
 * Setup the PHP chatbot boilerplate
-* Connect the Messenger app to the FB page
 * Create a webhook for the messenger app
+* Connect the Facebook app to the Facebook page

 ## Not covered